Frequently Asked Questions (FAQ's)

 Q.I am visiting Las Palmas on a Cruise around the Canaries, can I come diving in the marine reserve ?

 Yes, we can by special pre-arrangement collect you from the foot of the gangway of your cruise ship in Las Palmas, bring you down to the Marine Reserve, and then undertake two dives before taking you back to your ship.

 Between us we speak English, Spanish, Dutch and German and offer all courses and activities in these.

 Q.What information is available in your centre?

 We have all the appropriate guide books for the fish-life in the Canaries, as well as articles, magazines and other information that our divers are welcome to browse through.
 You can also use our Photo CD-ROM and search for the fish you have 'just seen'!.

 Q.What are the opening hours of your shop?

-In the morning we are open from 9.00am to about 12.30am, and in the evenings from about 4.00pm to about 6.30pm.
+In the morning we are open from 9.00am to about 12.30am, and in the evenings until 4.00pm.
 There will usually be staff in the shop at other times depending on the days' diving schedule.
 We are open six days a week, and rest on Sundays.
 Our main phone (00 34 699 721 584) is a mobile and is monitored 24 hours a day, 7 days a week.